Menu

 Mike’s Advice / Home Renovation

-A finished basement is an investment that can add a lot of value to your home, but you will want to make sure that you’ve insulated properly and protected against moisture.
+A finished basement is an investment that can add a lot of value to your home.
+However, you have to make sure that you’ve insulated properly and protected against moisture.
 The last thing you want is to spend thousands on a basement renovation, only to have to tear it up and start over.

 Rigid Foam Insulation